-Unless invited or directed by the presiding Judge, attorneys and parties shall not: (a) address or present to the Court in the form of a letter or the like any application requesting relief in any form, citing authorities, or presenting arguments; or (b) furnish the Court with copies of correspondence between or among counsel, or any party, except when necessary as an exhibit when seeking relief from the Court.
+Unless invited or directed by the presiding Judge, attorneys and any party represented by an attorney parties shall not: (a) address or present to the Court in the form of a letter or the like any application requesting relief in any form, citing authorities, or presenting arguments; or (b) furnish the Court with copies of correspondence between or among counsel, or any party-represented by an attorney, except when necessary as an exhibit when seeking relief from the Court.
 Local Rule 5.1(c) above governs the provision of "courtesy copies" to a Judge.